hashicorp/terraform-website/content/source/docs/cloud/run/states.html.md

 ---
 layout: "cloud"
 page_title: "Run States and Stages - Runs - Terraform Cloud and Terraform Enterprise"
+description: |-
+  Learn what happens during each stage of a run: pending, plan, cost estimation, policy check, apply, and complete.
 ---

 # Run States and Stages